What is Ethical Hacking? Introduction to Ethical Hacking

 Following phases are not strict rules, but more like a guideline to be followed.

 Reconnaissance is the process of information gathering.
-In this phase, the hacker gathers relevant information regarding the target system.
+In this phase, the Hackers gathers relevant information regarding the target system.
 These include detecting services, operating systems, packet-hops to reach the system, IP configuration etc. Various tools like Nmap, Hping, Google Dorks etc are used for reconnaissance purposes

-In the scanning phase, the hacker begins to actively probe the target machine or network for vulnerabilities that can be exploited.
+In the scanning phase, the Hackers begins to actively probe the target machine or network for vulnerabilities that can be exploited.
 Tools like Nessus, Nexpose, and NMAP are widely used by hackers in this process.

 In this phase, the vulnerability located during scanning is exploited using various methods and the hacker tries to enter the target system without raising any alarms.
-The primary tool that is used in this process is Metasploit.
+The primary tool that is used in this process is Metasploit

-Reporting is the last step of finishing the ethical hacking process.
-Here the Ethical Hacker compiles a report with his findings and the job that was done such as the tools used, the success rate, vulnerabilities found, and the exploit processes.
+Reporting is the last step of finishing the Ethical Hacking process.
+Here the Ethical Hacker compiles a report with his findings and the job that was done such as the tools used, the success rate, vulnerabilities found, and the exploit processes

 Roles and Responsibilities of an Ethical Hacker